Boeing will outsource more jobs to India

-Boeing told non-union corporate staff in an all-hands virtual meeting this month that it will begin outsourcing finance and accounting jobs to Tata Consultancy Services of India.
+Boeing told nonunion corporate staff in an all-hands virtual meeting this month that it will begin outsourcing finance and accounting jobs to Tata Consultancy Services of India.

 Boeing said Tuesday that in the first batch of layoffs, about 150 jobs nationwide will go to India this year, with more to come next year and thereafter.
 The first layoff notices will go out in October.